fgpv-vpgf/fgpv-vpgf/docs/developer/accessibility_guidelines.md

 ## 2. Dropdown Menus

-Angular Material dropdown menus do not behave as `lists` since their menu items are focusable elements.
+Angular Material dropdown menus do not behave as `rv-focus-lists` since their menu items are focusable elements.
 Thus `list-focus` should not be applied to track them.

 Angular Material dropdown menus also do not behave as `Map Components` since they  are not permanently present in the DOM.
 Thus they need to be excluded from being tracked by `app-focus`.
 This can be done by adding a special attribute to the menu container. `app-focus` checks if the focused element is a descendant of the marked container and discards it if it is.